Tips for Sleeping While Camping

 In general, it’s a good idea to adhere to your regular bedtime routine even when you’re away from home.
 For instance, try to go to bed at the same time you normally would.
 Brush your teeth before bedtime and bring along face wash and other products that you would normally have on hand.

 Any interruptions in our regular nighttime pattern could cause a disruption to our sleep.
 Avoid that by going through as many of the steps of your regular bedtime routine as possible.

 It can be tempting to have a beer and a hearty meal around the campfire, but try to do so in moderation and well before bedtime hours.
 That doesn’t mean you can’t indulge in a good old-fashioned s’more, of course, but try to keep them to a minimum and plan for it earlier in the evening.

 Research suggests that while alcohol can initially act as a sedative, that effect wears off after a few hours, causing us to have trouble sleeping.
-According to a University of Michigan behavioral sleep expert, it’s best to avoid alcohol at least three hours before bedtime and to nix the caffeine at least eight hours before turning in for the night.
-According to Cleveland Clinic, you should also stop eating at least three hours before bedtime.
+According to the Centers for Disease Control and Prevention (CDC), it’s best to avoid alcohol several hours before bedtime and to nix the caffeine at least five hours before turning in for the night.
+They also recommend avoiding heavy meals three hours before bedtime.

 13. Stay hydrated

 It’s important to take care of our bodies when we’re outdoors, and that includes staying well-hydrated.
 A Harvard study found that staying well-hydrated not only improves your physical health and mood, it also enhances your sleep quality.
 Generally speaking, women should drink around 11.5 cups a day and men should have 15.5 cups.
 Just remember to cut back on your water intake in the hours before you go to bed.

 If you struggle to fall asleep in unfamiliar environments or just in general, you may want to consider bringing a sleeping aid along with you.